vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

   .run()
 ```

-Then we can take the same stream and consume the produces message, acknowledging them as we go along:
+Then we can take the same stream and consume the produced message, acknowledging them as we go along:

 ```scala
 val redisStreamsSource = RedisStreamsSource.create(asyncCommands,